-We take a look at Qualcomm’s new aptX HD and what it means for mobile audio.
+We take a look at Qualcomm’s aptX HD codec and what it means for mobile audio.

 One of the big standards you might have encountered of late is aptX HD.
 So what exactly is it, and why should you care?

 Before we can discuss aptX HD, we should lay the groundwork by explaining aptX – the standard it stems from.